-This was last year when I was far away from Kolkata while the festival celebrations were in full swing.
-I really felt I should pen down my experience with Durga Puja year after year, which is not only about a mere festival but much more about what I feel about it .
+Kolkata is all decked up again as the festival celebrations are about to begin.
+I have always felt that I should pen down my experience with Durga Puja year after year, which is not only about a mere festival but much more about what I feel about it .

-And this time, that is 2020 when the time is unprecedented but emotions are definitely not.
+And this time, that is 2022 when Durga Puja has been enlisted in the UNESCO list of intangible cultural heritage .
 I still feel that even if the celebrations are in full swing mostly in our hearts and minds but the spirit to churn out happiness will never die in the hearts of Bengali whatsoever may come, because it is indeed about CELEBRATING life in those 6 days.

 I was born and brought up in the Bengali para of Delhi, Chittaranjan Park.
 Where the festival is not just about a few days of worship but it is much more beyond that.
 It is about celebrations, functions, various creative competitions, fair-exhibitions, friends reunion, endless adda and reaffirmation of happy self.